Saqlain0911/AMC-Monitoring-Portal1/README.md

 4. Push to your fork.
 5. Open a Pull Request targeting `dev`.

-Please adhere to the branching guidelines above.
+Please follow this branching guidelines.

-## Documentation
 Additional notes will be added in the `/docs` folder.

+##

-_Thank you for contributing and making this project a success!_
+_Thank you for coming to contribute and putting this project on a way to success!_